- Find the best ISP in your area

 Keep in mind that everyone's perception of an internet plan is different.
 If you're a heavy downloader living next door to a pensioner who only uses her internet when her grandchildren come around, that 5GB mobile broadband plan isn't going to be useful for you.
 If you're a light user who makes a lot of phone calls, the 100GB bundle the student across the road has that doesn't include the cost of any calls might not be perfect for you either.

 All the same, knowing which providers have set up connections around you is useful, though not an automatic guarantee that you'll be able to get them.
 There are always annoying complications like finding yourself on a pair gain or just out of range.
-Talk to your neighbours, but don't throw them in the face of the ISP you talk to – "Well, my neighbour across the road can get Eftel, why can't I!"
+Talk to your neighbours, but don't throw them in the face of the ISP you talk to – "Well, my neighbour across the road can get Optus, why can't I!"
 It's a matter of infrastructure that can be finicky, complicated, and sometimes downright weird, and the ISP representative you're talking to isn't going to be able to change anything, so there's no sense in getting angry about something that neither of you can fix.

 Know what you want

 Mobile broadband – A portable USB modem – called a dongle – that you plug into your computer in order to connect to the internet.
-This isn't a fixed line connection, and instead connects to mobile phone towers.
-Just like a mobile phone, then, in some areas you will have better reception than others.
-For a home, a fixed line connection is ideal, but the advantage of mobile broadband is that it's entirely portable.
+This isn't a fixed-line connection and instead connects to mobile phone towers.
+Just like a mobile phone, then, in some areas, you will have better reception than others.
+For a home, a fixed-line connection is ideal, but the advantage of mobile broadband is that it's entirely portable.
 Wherever you and your laptop/computer/tablet go, your internet comes with you.

 Work out which ISPs are more likely to offer internet in your area